Always Tired? You May Have Sleep Apnea

 Untreated OSA has been linked to high blood pressure, heart attacks, strokes, car accidents, work-related accidents and depression.
 According to the American Sleep Association, OSA affects more than 12 million Americans.

-The Food and Drug Administration regulates the safety and effectiveness of devices, including the device most often used to treat OSA—the Continuous Positive Airway Pressure machine, commonly known as CPAP.
+The Food and Drug Administration ensures the safety and effectiveness of medical devices, including the device most often used by those affected by OSA – the Continuous Positive Airway Pressure machine, commonly known as CPAP – and a new device, the Inspire Upper Airway Stimulation (UAS) System.

 The Greek word "apnea" literally means "without breath."
 With sleep apnea, your breathing pauses multiple times during sleep.
-The pauses can last from a few seconds to minutes and can occur 30 times or more an hour.
+The pauses can last from a few seconds to minutes and can occur more than five times per hour, to as high as 100 times per hour.
+(Fewer than five times per hour is normal).
 Sometimes when you start breathing again, you make a loud snort or choking sound.

 Obstructive sleep apnea, the most common type, is caused by a blockage of the airway, usually when the soft tissue in the back of the throat collapses.
 The less common form, central sleep apnea, happens if the area of your brain that controls breathing doesn't send the correct signals to your breathing muscles.